RandyParedis/autoplay/README.md

 RtMidi itself comes with a few dependencies, as can be found [here](https://www.music.mcgill.ca/~gary/rtmidi/index.html#compiling).

+The installation of these should happen automatically on Linux systems when running the `install.sh` script.
+On OSX systems, everything should be in order by default.

 #### Boost
 Boost is definitely a powerful library that can handle a lot of different things.
 In the scope of this project, `Boost` is used for easy `JSON` and `XML` parsing and generation.

-You must have `Boost` installed on your system for this to work.

 #### Google Test
 The Google Testing Framework is a useful tool for writing and testing unit tests.
 Of course randomization is difficult to test, but a series of algorithms can be tested anyways.

-You must have `gtest` installed.

 ###### GTest Installation (Ubuntu 18.04 LTS)
 ```